Chapter 1 - The Last Sun Day

 Xander nodded softly.
 They shared a kiss and got into bed together.
 He rolled over in the linens, settling into his indention in the mattress.
 He found comfort here, only to be plagued by his thoughts.

 The truth was, he was burned out.
-He had spent the last ten years working endless days and nights for Mr. Basset without question.
+He had spent the last ten years working endless days and nights, bending backwards for Mr. Basset without question.
 Ten years of relentless work.
 Ten years of waiting.
 For what?

 The tickets.

-Years ago, when he started working there, Mr. Basset had offered him and his family tickets onboard Volaress II, under the one condition that Xander would never seek work anywhere else.
-Without another option, he agreed.
+Years ago, when he started working there, Mr. Basset had offered him and his family tickets aboard Volaress II, on the condition that Xander would never seek work elsewhere.
+Just one Volaress ticket was more than he could afford, so without another option, Xander agreed.
 The offer meant the difference between life and death, especially for a Lander family like his.
-There was no other way to secure his family’s safety.
-Without Mr. Basset, they were stuck on the surface.
+There was always the Volaress Draft, which they had applied for years ago, but did anyone actually get selected for that?
+He had never heard of it happening to anyone.

-But his boss was an unpredictable man, the kind who praised you one day and then forgot you existed the next.
-This made Xander uncertain where the offer stood after all these years.
+Yet his boss could be unpredictable and cruel, the kind who praised you one day and then forgot you existed the next.
+This left Xander uncertain about where the offer stood after all these years.

 He tried not to sink into this well of emotion, but it was always there staring back at him, asking him so many questions.
 What if he never got the tickets?
 What if his efforts were in vain?
 What if nothing ever came of it?
 What if he couldn’t save his family?